mohamadp91/mikhak-backend/README.md

 ## Mikhak-backend project
-This project is intended to manage information about transportation and road maintenance in database.
+This project is intended to manage information about transportation and pathEntity maintenance in database.
 It receives data in csv format then process it and save them to database.

 ## Run the Application